Releases¶

 B: Push a Git tag¶

 Push a Git tag.
-The tag should be rc/vX.Y.Z.A
+The tag should be rc/vX.Y.Z.A, with X.Y.Z.A matching the

-version in package.yaml
+version in package.yaml.

 For example, command: